looms-polimi/Modelica2Pyomo/README.md

 *modelica2pyomo.py* features a `m2p()` function, which should be executed to generate the *equivalent* Pyomo model.

 The file [example.py](./example.py) shows an example of how to call the `m2p()` function and which are the inputs to provide.
+You can use it as a template for your own project.

 The generated Pyomo model employes the [IDAES](https://idaes-pse.readthedocs.io/en/stable/index.html) Python package to employ the optimization solver IPOPT.
-For this reason, few lines of code to import the idaes package are included in the Pyomo script.
+For this reason, few lines of code to import the idaes package are included in the generated Pyomo code.

 Notice also that the Python packages [numpy](https://numpy.org/), [scipy](https://scipy.org/), [DyMat](https://github.com/jraedler/DyMat) and [regex](https://github.com/mrabarnett/mrab-regex) are required.